remykarem/remykarem.github.io/books/src/db-book/src/storage/page.md

 ## Slotted page

-Below is a slotted page `Page 7` with 3 slots, which correspond to 3 records.
+Below is an example of slotted page `Page 7` with 3 slots corresponding to 3 different records.

 ```txt
 Page 7